tinacms/tina-graphql-gateway/.changeset/perfect-houses-turn.md

 # Define schema changes

 We're going to be leaning on a more _primitive_ concept of how types are defined with Tina, and in doing so will be introducing some breaking changes to the way schemas are defined.
+Read the detailed [RFC discussion](https://github.com/tinacms/rfcs/pull/18) for more on this topic, specifically the [latter portions](https://github.com/tinacms/rfcs/pull/18#issuecomment-805400313) of the discussion.

 ## Collections now accept a `fields` _or_ `templates` property